helena-intel/readmes/build_openvino_with_genai.md

 Run `%USERPROFILE%\tools\openvino\setupvars.bat` (setupvars.ps1 for PowerShell) and compile your application

+> [!NOTE]
-> [!NOTE] If you want to use Python with OpenVINO GenAI, set `-DENABLE_PYTHON=ON` when running cmake and run `pip install --no-deps openvino-tokenizers numpy`.
+> If you want to use your build with Python and use OpenVINO GenAI, set `-DENABLE_PYTHON=ON` when running cmake and run `pip install --no-deps openvino-tokenizers numpy`.
 OpenVINO Tokenizers needs to be the same version as OpenVINO, so if you're not building from a release tag, use `pip install --pre --no-deps --upgrade openvino-tokenizers --extra-index-url https://storage.openvinotoolkit.org/simple/wheels/nightly` and specify a version (i.e. `openvino-tokenizers==2025.0.*` if needed).
 Note the `no-deps` in the pip install commands!
 It is recommended to create a clean virtual environment to install these dependencies.

 ## Linux